djeada/Statistics-Notes/notes/spatial_statistics/kriging.md

 - the same kriging variance;
 - different predicted values.

-This is a powerful way to understand what kriging variance represents.
+This distinction helps clarify what kriging variance represents.

----

-## 23. Negative kriging weights
+## Negative kriging weights

 Kriging weights are not required to lie between 0 and 1.

 They can sometimes be negative.

-Negative weights may occur because the predictor is balancing:
+Negative weights can occur because the predictor must balance:

 - redundancy among observations;
 - mean constraints;
 - covariance geometry;
 - extrapolation.

-A negative weight is not automatically an error.
+A negative weight is not automatically a sign of error.

-However, very large positive and negative weights can indicate difficult geometry or an unstable model and deserve investigation.
+However, very large positive and negative weights can indicate difficult sampling geometry or model instability and should be investigated.

----

-## 24. Cross-validation
+## Cross-validation

-A fitted kriging model should be evaluated.
+A fitted kriging model should be validated.

 A common diagnostic is leave-one-out cross-validation.